Miami Rodent Control: Rat Removal & Mice Extermination Services

 This destructive variety of rodent is ironically the one with the most human social time, being used in both laboratory experiments and often domesticated as pets by humans.

 Don’t let that fool you, this variety of mice feed on anything and everything that it can get its grubby little paws on.
+A deliberate rodent control plan is prescribed infestations.

 You’ve seen them around, the usual wooden board, clasp and spring that snap shut once a mouse goes for the bait.
 But there are other types, such as electric shock devices, glue traps,